 The 1-Week Rule: I am happy to fix any grading errors.
 Any grading disputes or grading mistakes needs to be brought to my attention within one week of when the assignment was distributed or made available to the entire class.
 After 1-week from this date, regardless if you did not attend class to receive your graded assignment, grades are permanent.
+You must turn your assignment back in to be regraded.
+You must write a cover page or write on the top of the assignment on the first page what problem needs regraded and why.
+It is advisable to take a picture of your work before turning back in for a regrade.
 Any attempt to alter a previously graded assignment in any way, such as adding information to it, removing information from it, or simply altering the previously presented work for a better grade is considered Academic Dishonesty and will be treated as such.
+Regrades will be returned any time before the end of the semester and are often very delayed in getting returned due to current grading taking precedence over regrades and there being limited time for grading.

 Exams: Any exam conflicts need to be brought to my attention at least 2 weeks before each exam (check the tentative schedule at the end of this document for all exam dates now, if you have known conflicts report them early).
-Exams will cover relevant conceptual questions and problems (basically any part of the experiments performed in the course or concept from lecture/problem from lecture/ or experimental set-up is fair game for testing on the exams).
+Exams will cover relevant conceptual questions and problems (basically any part of the experiments performed in the course or concept from the experimental set-up is fair game for testing on the exams).
 Exams may be a mix of multiple-choice, true & false, require a small amount of written work/calculations to match with multiple choice answers.
 Remember, physics is some tough stuff.
 If you're getting 75% of the lab report points and getting 50% on the exams, you are only pulling a 65% for the course (seek immediate help).
-Class averages/medians will be given on Blackboard and possibly grade distributions will be presented after each exam and periodically to let you know exactly how you are doing relative to the rest of the class.
+Class averages/medians will be given on Blackboard and grade distributions will be presented after each exam to let you know exactly how you are doing relative to the rest of the class.
 You must pass one exam to pass the course!
 The exams are closed-book, closed-note, and an equation sheet will be provided.
 More details about the exams will be provided as the semester progresses.

 Physics Is Not Easy: Physics is a subject where memorization techniques will NOT work; this is why it is often perceived as a difficult subject by many.
 To be successful in this class, understand the individual concepts and how they relate to your favorite example; then be able to apply that concept to many other different problems and situations (the circumstances and required math for each problem may be different, but for each, the concept and approach leading to the answer is the same).
-To do well in this class, you will have to spend at least 2 quality inclass hours per week dedicated to this class in addition to the time spent reading the manual and understanding it before lab starts.
+To do well in this class, you will have to spend at least 3 quality in class hours per week dedicated to this class doing tasks such as reading the manual and understanding it before lab starts and finalizing your report each.
 Your understanding is proven by your individual lab report and individual exam performance.
 You must be able to do and understand the concepts from lab.
 If you do not understand a particular concept, and the class moves on to a new topic, it is your responsibility to learn how to do that concept correctly; I am mostly always available if you need help.